satyamedithe/gittest/README.md

 #GITHUB API REPOSITORY REST ENDPOINT

+Steps to run the application

-Please download the file
+>>Please download the file

+>> Import the application as Maven application using eclipse.

-run the MicroServiceMain.java class are java application
+>>run the MicroServiceMain.java class are java application

-once running please goto localhost:8080
+>>once tomcat starts running please goto localhost:8080

-the below endpoint
+>>the below endpoint will give the desired outcome

 localhost:8080/lastestrepo
 localhost:8080/olduser